qua3k/qua3k.github.io/content/en/pegasus.md

 Swift.
 It has become extremely difficult to exploit iMessage via a zero-click as of iOS 14, and as such, users should not be worried.

-Not that the majority of users shuld should be worried anyway, because they are **not at risk**, unless they are politically active and suspect someone might have reason to target them.
+Not that the majority of users should be worried anyway, because they are **not at risk**, unless they are politically active and suspect someone might have reason to target them.